bbookman/SnapKitSample-iOS/README.md

 ## Instructions

-These instructions assume a basic knowlege of Swift and Cocoapods
+These instructions assume a basic knowlege of Swift and Cocoapods.
+This readme contains both instructions for getting the app to run as well as more detail on the code.

+If you just want to get the app running with all the default code, follow steps:
+1. Get a Snapchat Developer Account
+2. Snap Kit SDK
+3. Edit Properties List

 ### Get a Snapchat Developer Account